satyajitsial/re-prioritize/README.md

 # Kong re-prioritize Plugin
 ## Overview
 This plugin will take the list of Plugin Names and reorders the Execution of those Plugins in the Request Cycle .
-This is mainly designed to reshuffle the execution order of the plugins applied to service , route and globally to workspace.
+The Plugin supports Dynamic ordering of Kong plugins for service or route as per customer needs.
-This will also try to solve the issue raised here
+This will also try to solve the issue raised here https://github.com/Kong/kong/discussions/7193

 ## Tested in Kong Release
 Kong Enterprise 2.7.1.2